JCSama/CodeIgniter-geolocation/README.md

 You need to subscribe to http://ipinfodb.com/register.php to get your API KEY and then,

-Open `application/config/geolocation.php` and put your API KEY there :
+Open `application/config/geolocation.php` and put it there :

 ```php
 $config['api_key'] = 'YOUR_API_KEY';